krazzer/kikcms/readme.md

 I estimate that the framework can be used for any project where your client would pay you between $1.000 and $100.000.
 In cases lower than 1.000 Wordpress might be a better choice, and in cases above 100.000 a lower-level framework might be a better choice for more flexibility.
 But who knows, I myself haven't reached the upper limit of it's capabilities yet.

+When to use KikCMS:
+ * You care about performance
+ * You want the best user experience for your clients
+ * You want to build your own templates (or use standalone templates)
+ * You want to be able to build a custom back-end quickly
+ * You know how to code

+ When not to use the KikCMS:
+ * You just want to pick some template
+ * You don't want to code yourself

 # Required knowledge